Monument to the Victims of the Holocaust (Madrid): Description

-Forty-four columns of steel and wooden railroad ties form a Star of David, with the center column situated on a platform and standing 10 meters high.
+Forty-four columns of steel and wooden railroad ties form a Star of David, surrounding a raised platform with 10-meter high center column.
 The railroad ties are nailed upright, directly into the ground, to simulate tombstones in a cemetery.

 On one side of the platform is a sculpture made of wooden railroad ties of a father holding his son in his arms.
 On a pathway leading to the platform is a commemorative bronze plaque with the following inscription: